stanographer/plover-polaroid/README.rst

 Plover Polaroid
 =====

-This plugin enables Plover users to print "steno Polaroids" by connecting a generic thermal receipt tape printer.
+This plugin enables Plover users to print "steno Polaroids" by printing stenographic and translated output to a generic thermal receipt tape printer (ESCPOS).

 Installation
 ============